ellie-as/generative-memory/README.md

 ### A Generative Model of Memory Construction and Consolidation

 Code for modelling consolidation as teacher-student learning, in which initial representations of memories are replayed to train a generative model.
-This repo contains four notebooks to reproduce the results in the paper:
+This repo contains four notebooks to reproduce the results in the paper.

+The modern Hopfield network code is based on https://github.com/ml-jku/hopfield-layers, which accompanies Ramsauer et al. (2020) (https://arxiv.org/abs/2008.02217).

 #### Installation

 Each notebook installs the dependencies required with pip.
 This code was tested on MacOS with Python 3.10.9.

-Note that high values of beta (a parameter affecting recall in the modern Hopfield network) may cause out of memory errors on some computers - if so beta can be reduced but this may affect performance.
+The first notebook also has a Colab option (so local installation is not required).

 #### 1. Consolidation simulation.ipynb